dev-ptera/thebananostand/README.md

 ## How to Use

+1. Download the Banano Ledger app (>=1.2.6) onto your hardware wallet.
-Connect your ledger device to your computer via USB, download & open the banano app on your ledger device (v1.2.6), and click the button to connect your device.
-Ledger-managed accounts can be managed after the ledger is connected successfully.
+2. Connect your ledger device to your computer via USB.
+3. Open the Banano app on your ledger.
+4. Click the initial button to connect your device.

+You can send/receive from all your accounts after the ledger is connected successfully.

 ## Issues, Requests ?